JoaoSantos2001/DE2-Project-GPS-Tracker/README.md

 -------------------------------

 # Hardware description
-(Describe your implementation and include block or circuit diagram(s).)

 The hardware implementation of the project is built around a set of key components, carefully selected to ensure functionality and integration.
 The system uses an ESP32 microcontroller as the central processing unit, providing robust computing power and wireless connectivity.
 A NEO-6M GPS module is used for location tracking, offering reliable and accurate positioning data.